Afraz33/Afraz33/README.md

 ### 🕵️ Expertise :
 - 🛰️I have experience in building MERN applications.
+- 🪗I have configured applications on cloud using AWS cdk.
 - 🚰I have deployed applications through Docker on AWS.
 - 🎛️I have crafted software requirements and performed technical analysis on them.
 - :accessibility:I have performed testing (whitebox and blackbox) on desktop application.